Tesco Logo

 Tesco Symbol

 The latest variations of the Tesco logo are close to the Aviano Flare Black and Arpona Semi Bold fonts.
 The authors made only minimal changes in the structure of the lines.
-By using bold font, the logo looks modern and stylish.
+Using bold font makes the logo look modern and stylish.
 Thus, the company indicates to the target audience that it is ready to work on all the components of a successful business, including identity.

-The current version of the Tesco logo consists of a palette of colors, including red, blue, and white.
-It can be noted that these very colors are also included in the flag of Great Britain, which can be a reference to the state, thus showing the strength and ambition of the company.
+The current version of the Tesco logo features a color palette of red, blue, and white.
+It can be noted that these very colors are also included in the flag of Great Britain, which serves as a reference to the state, thus showing the company’s strength and ambition.
 Previously, black and yellow were also relevant, used in earlier versions.